-This year, our school undertook self-assessment using the School Excellence Framework and participated in an external validation.
+This year, our school undertook self-assessment using the School Excellence Framework.
 The framework supports public schools throughout NSW in the pursuit of excellence by providing a clear description of high quality practice across the three domains of Learning, Teaching and Leading.
-During the external validation process, an independent panel of peer principals considered our evidence and assessment of the school's progress, aligned with the standards articulated in the School Excellence Framework.